← All varieties

 Origin/History

 Raised by Mr. Cook, of Lodgemore, near Stroud, in Gloucestershire, about the year 1808.
 His garden was afterwards rented by Mr. Clissold, a nurseryman at Stroud, who propagated and sold it as a seedling of his own.
-It is an English dessert apple.
+By 1920, Bunyard notes it as "an excellent old sort, now almost out of cultivation."

 Tree